russell/cl-git/doc/index.rst

 .. cl:package:: cl-git

-.. cl:macro:: with-git-repository-index
+.. cl:macro:: with-repository-index

    :param body: the body of the macro.

-.. cl:function:: git-index-add
+.. cl:generic:: git-add

    :param path: the relative path of a file to be added to the repository.

-.. cl:function:: git-index-clear
+.. cl:generic:: git-clear

-.. cl:function:: git-index-write
+.. cl:generic:: git-write

 .. cl:function:: git-oid-from-index